- "...there will be an interregnum of swords...

 Base Class & Proposed Development: Monk

-Habits/Hobbies: Meditating, talking to people
+Habits/Hobbies: Meditating, writing

 Languages: Shou, Common